Al Gore: Vice presidency (1993–2001)

 During the 1990s, Gore spoke out on a number of issues.
 In a 1992 speech on the Gulf War, Gore stated that he twice attempted to get the U.S. government to pull the plug on support to Saddam Hussein, citing Hussein's use of poison gas, support of terrorism, and his burgeoning nuclear program, but was opposed both times by the Reagan and Bush administrations.
 In 1998, at a conference of APEC hosted by Malaysia, Gore objected to the indictment, arrest and jailing of Prime Minister Mahathir Mohamad's longtime second-in-command Anwar Ibrahim, a move which received a negative response from leaders there.
 Ten years later, Gore again protested when Ibrahim was arrested a second time, a decision condemned by Malaysian foreign minister Datuk Seri Dr Rais Yatim.

-In the 1996 presidential election, Clinton and Gore both ran for re-election for President and Vice-President.
-This time, they faced Republican Senate Majority Leader Bob Dole, with his running mate, Jack Hemp, a former member of House republican leadership and George H. W. Bush's secretary of Housing and Urban Development.
+In the 1996 presidential election, Clinton and Gore both ran for re-election for president and vice-president.
+They faced Republican Senate Majority Leader Bob Dole, with his running mate, Jack Kemp, a former member of House republican leadership and George H. W. Bush's secretary of Housing and Urban Development.
 Gore and Kemp debated once, in one of the lowest rated debates in history.
 Gore held his own against Kemp, and kept President Clinton's large lead against Dole stable.
-On November 5, 1996, Clinton and Gore were re-elected as President and Vice-President with 379 electoral votes and an 8% margin of victory in the popular vote.
+On November 5, 1996, Clinton and Gore were re-elected as president and vice-president with 379 electoral votes and an 8% margin of victory in the popular vote.

-Soon afterward, Gore also had to contend with the Lewinsky scandal, which involved an affair between President Clinton and a White House intern, Monica Lewinsky.
-Gore initially defended Clinton, whom he believed to be innocent, stating, "He is the president of the country!
+Soon afterward, Gore also had to contend with the Clinton–Lewinsky scandal, which involved an affair between President Clinton and a White House intern, Monica Lewinsky.
+Gore initially defended Clinton, whom he believed to be innocent, stating: "He is the president of the country!
 He is my friend ...
 I want to ask you now, every single one of you, to join me in supporting him."
-After Clinton was impeached, Gore continued to defend him stating, "I've defined my job in exactly the same way for six years now ... to do everything I can to help him be the best president possible."
+After Clinton was impeached, Gore continued to defend him, stating: "I've defined my job in exactly the same way for six years now ... to do everything I can to help him be the best president possible."